vilnytskyy/cs-ed-cohort-3-summer-2022/README.md

 - slack: https://hunterteacher-vyz6159.slack.com/
   - real-time chat during live sessions ( __Use instead of zoomchat!__ )
   - asynchronous communication between sessions
+  - Previous cohorts may offer support here...

+_Nota bene: This page (the "main" readme for this github repo) will display general resources.
+For day-to-day affairs, including assignments and code, you will want to bookmark the ["daily"]() subdirectory and have it open during each session._

 ## Setting up your summer work repository

 You can follow this video to set up your summer work repository: https://www.youtube.com/watch?v=UsabLRAQWxw